 - Tuihonoa Te Reo o Te Repo – he kohinga rauemi pāhekoheko a Tuihonoa Te Reo o Te Repo hei āwhina i ngā kaiako ki te whakatītina i ngā ākonga kia tū hei kaitiaki mō ngā repo.
 E whai ana hoki kia tū tiketike mai te mātauranga Māori, mā roto i ngā mahi whakaora taiao.

 - New Zealand’s freshwater fish – introduction – exploring our unique native fish, their habitats and suggestions on what we can do to help conserve this taonga (resources in te reo Māori and English).

 - Lakes380 – Our lakes’ health: past, present, future – find out about the largest scientific study ever undertaken of lakes in Aotearoa.

 Explore the range of resources in our Freshwater – lakes and rivers Pinterest board.

-Stats NZ and the Ministry for the Environment report on different aspects of Aotearoa’s environment every 6 months.
+Stats NZ and the Ministry for the Environment report on different aspects of Aotearoa New Zealand’s environment every 6 months.
 Access the reports here.